jeremiecoullon/myblog/_posts/2021-01-29-Jax_progress_bar.md

     return samples
 ```

-We passed the `key` into the progress bar which comes out unchanged.
-We also set the print rate to be 10% of the number of samples.

-### Using `print` to see when the function is compiling
+### A final touch: use `print` to see when the function is compiling

 Now that we have a progress bar, we might also want to know when the function is compiling (which is especially useful when it takes a while to compile).
 Here we can use the fact that the `print` function only gets called during compilation.
-We can add `print("Compiling..")` at the beginning of `ula_sampler_pbar` and add `print("Running:")` at the end, which will display when the function is first run.
+We can add `print("Compiling..")` at the beginning of `ula_sampler_pbar` and add `print("Running:")` at the end.
+Both of these will then only display when the function is first run.

 ### Conclusion